Living in Japan

 SoftBank Air and WiMAX provide wireless home internet without installation, using a plug-in router that receives mobile network signals.
 Speeds of 50 to 200 Mbps suit most uses though heavy gaming and large file downloads may lag behind fiber.
 These solutions work well for shorter stays since they avoid the installation wait and sometimes the installation fee of 15,000 to 30,000 yen that fiber requires.
 Tethering from your mobile phone provides emergency backup when home internet fails.

+Some apartments come with internet included (intaanetto-tsuki) or pre-wired (hikari taiou) requiring only a router, eliminating the setup process entirely.
+Shared houses and guesthouses aimed at foreigners almost always include WiFi.
 For the initial weeks before home internet installation, pocket WiFi from WiMAX or Rakuten provides immediate connectivity at 3,000 to 5,000 yen monthly.
-Some apartment buildings include internet in the rent (intaanetto-tsuki), eliminating the setup process entirely.
-Shared houses and guesthouses aimed at foreigners almost always include WiFi.
 The convenience store WiFi network provides emergency connectivity, with 7-Eleven and FamilyMart offering free access after a simple one-time registration.
 Public library WiFi is available in most municipalities.
 Cell phone data plans from carriers like Rakuten Mobile at 2,980 yen monthly for unlimited data provide a viable primary internet option for light home users.

 This content is for informational purposes only and reflects independent research.
 Details may change — verify current information before making travel plans.